 Spinal Stenosis Health Center

-Generally developing slowly in the later years of a person's life (usually past fifty), spinal stenosis occurs when the spinal cord in the neck (cervical spine) or the spinal nerve roots in the lower back (lumbar spine) are compressed.
-Symptoms of lumbar stenosis often include leg pain (sciatica) with walking, as well as tingling, weakness or numbness in the legs.
+spinal stenosis occurs when the spinal cord in the neck (cervical spine) or the spinal nerve roots in the lower back (lumbar spine) are compressed.
+Symptoms of lumbar stenosis often include leg pain (sciatica), as well as tingling, weakness, or numbness in the legs.
 Arm pain is the typical symptom of cervical spinal stenosis.
 For cervical spinal stenosis with myelopathy, difficulty with coordination often occurs.

 Stenosis treatment may include non-surgical options (exercise, anti-inflammatory medication, epidural injections, and activity modification) or back surgery.